Annual tenancy visits

-Annual Tenancy Visits are carried out by Annual Tenancy Visiting Officers, who all carry ID and are employees of Birmingham City Council.
+Visits are carried out by Neighbourhood Officers, who all carry ID to show they are Birmingham City Council employees.

-During the Annual Tenancy Visit we will need to meet and see identification for each of the named tenants of the property.
+During the visit we need to meet all the named tenants of the property and see their identification.

 The visit gives you the chance to talk about any issues you have with your home or neighbourhood.
 They also give you a chance to: